Ante Milicic: Playing career

-Coaching
+Coaching career

-Milicic returned home to his club Sydney United as player/coach for season 2009 and 2010 in the NSW Premier League.
-It is his first venture as coach and currently boasts a record of 9 wins (8 in Premier League 1 Tiger Turf Cup), 2 Draws and 1 Loss.
+Milicic returned home to his club Sydney United as player-coach for season 2009 and 2010 in the NSW Premier League.
+It is his first venture as coach and currently boasts a record of nine wins (eight in Premier, League one Tiger Turf Cup), two draws and one loss.

 He was also called up as an assistant coach to the Australia men's national under-20 soccer team for the 2009 FIFA U-20 World Cup in Egypt and 2011 Under 20s World Cup in Colombia.

 On 18 November 2009, it was announced that he would be joining Jesper Olsen as an assistant coach at new A-League side Melbourne Heart.

 After being passed over for the vacant manager position at Melbourne Heart, he joined his close friend Tony Popovic as the inaugural assistant coach of Western Sydney Wanderers FC.

 At the end of the 2013–14 A-League season, Milicic joined Ange Postecoglou as assistant coach of Australia's men’s national football team, the Socceroos.

 On 18 February 2019, Milicic was announced by the FFA as the interim head coach of the Australia women's national team, the Matildas, managing the Matildas to a round of 16 finish at the 2019 FIFA Women's World Cup.
 He resigned from this position on 19 July 2020.

 On 15 May 2019, Milicic was announced as the inaugural head coach for new A-League club Macarthur FC.
 He began following his spell with the Matildas.

-After two seasons with Macarthur, on 26 April 2022, Milicic informed the club that the 2021–22 season would be his last choosing to return to Croatia for family reasons.
+After two seasons with Macarthur, on 26 April 2022, Milicic informed the club that the 2021–22 season would be his last, choosing to return to Croatia for family reasons.

-On 11 May 2024, Milicic was appointed as the head coach of China.
+On 11 May 2024, Milicic was appointed as the head coach of China Women.